aarlin/youtube-playlist-discord-notifier/README.md

 # Youtube Playlist Checker and Discord Poster
-AWS Lambda + Typescript + Cron + Youtube API + Discord Webhooks
+Scheduled checker for new videos in specified Youtube playlist Set up a cron job for posting on a Discord channel

 When IFTTT and Zapier are not enough
-Set up a cron job for posting on a Discord channel

 Built from this template: https://github.com/aarlin/discord-lambda

 # Installation
 ```